X-Periment

-X-Periment is the second studio album by American band the System, released on Mirage/Atlantic Records in 1984.
+X-Periment is the second studio album by American band the System, released in 1984.
 The album was produced by band members David Frank and Mic Murphy.
 It entered the Billboard pop albums chart in 1984.

-The album also showed a musical shift to electro music and featured songs such as "Lollipops and Everything" and "Promises Can Break."
+Critical reception

+The New York Times wrote that "there are all sorts of tricky sound effects and noise elements, provided by the inventive synthesizer player David Frank, but these effects never get in the way of the songs, which range from solid to memorable."
+The Philadelphia Daily News deemed the album "industrial strength but of prefabricated quality."

 Track listing

 All songs written by Frank and Murphy except where noted.